IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     <NAMESPACE>/hello       private    nodejs10
     ```

-    You can see the `hello` action you just created under your account's default NAMESPACE.
+    You can see the `hello` Action you just created under your account's default NAMESPACE.

 ---

 ## Invoking Actions

-After you create your action, you can run it on IBM Cloud Functions with the `invoke` command using one of two modes:
+After you create your Action, you can run it on IBM Cloud Functions with the `invoke` command using one of two modes:

 - **blocking** - which will _**wait** for the result_ \(i.e., request/response style\) by specifying the `--blocking` flag on the command-line.
-- **non-blocking** - which will invoke the action immediately, but _**not wait**_ for a response.
+- **non-blocking** - which will invoke the Action immediately, but _**not wait**_ for a response.

-Regardless, invocations always provide an **Activation ID** which can be used later to lookup the action's response.
+Regardless, invocations always provide an **activation ID** which can be used later to lookup the Action's response which is part of an **activation record** the platform creates for each invocation.

 ### **Blocking Invocations**

 A blocking invocation request will _wait_ for the activation result to be available.

-1. Invoke the `hello` action using the command-line as a blocking activation.
+1. Invoke the `hello` Action using the command-line as a blocking activation.

     ```bash
     ibmcloud fn action invoke --blocking hello
     ```

-    The command outputs the **Activation ID** (`44794bd6aab74415b4e42a308d880e5b`) which can always be used later to lookup the response:
+    The command outputs the activation ID (`44794bd6aab74415b4e42a308d880e5b`) which can always be used later to lookup the response:

     ```bash
     ok: invoked /_/hello with id 44794bd6aab74415b4e42a308d880e5b
     ```

-    and the complete **Activation record** in JSON format which contains all information about the activation including the function's complete `response`.
+    and the complete activation record in JSON format which contains all information about the activation including the function's complete `response`.
 The JavaScript function's output is the string `Hello world` which appears as the value of the `payload` key:

     ```json
     ...